Chilton Chine

 The Chilton Chine is a geological feature on the south-west coast of the Isle of Wight, England.
 It lies to the west of the village of Brighstone.
 It is a small coastal gully, one of many of such chines on the island created by stream erosion of soft Cretaceous rocks.

+Name

+The name probably means 'the farmstead or estate near the deep gorge or gully', from Old English ceole and tūn, referring to the chine.
+It is less likely the name means 'the farmstead or estate belonging to a man called Cēola' from Old English Cēola (personal name) and tūn.
+Chilton Chine is marked on Andrew's Map, 1769.